apache/systemds/native-backend.md

 We noticed that double-precision MKL DNN primitives for convolution instruction is considerably slower than than  the corresponding single-precision MKL DNN primitives as of MKL 2017 Update 1.
 We anticipate that this performance bug will be fixed in the future MKL versions.
-Until then or until SystemML supports single-precision matrices, we recommend that you use OpenBLAS when using script with `conv2d`.
+Until then or until SystemDS supports single-precision matrices, we recommend that you use OpenBLAS when using script with `conv2d`.

 Here are the end-to-end runtime performance in seconds of 10 `conv2d` operations on randomly generated 64 images of size 256 X 256 with sparsity 0.9